MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/purview-scanning-readme.md

 ## _Disclaimer_

-_Azure SDK Python packages support for Python 2.7 is ending 01 January 2022.
+_Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
 For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

 ## Getting started

 ### Prerequisites

-- Python 2.7, or 3.6 or later is required to use this package.
+- Python 3.6 or later is required to use this package.
 - You must have an [Azure subscription][azure_subscription] and a [Purview][purview_resource] to use this package.

 #### Create a Purview Resource